aave-starknet-project/aave-starknet-bridge/README.md

 ## Synchronisation of rewards on L1 <> L2 <a name="synchronisation-of-rewards-on-l1----l2"></a>

 Starknet users will continue to enjoy the same rewards as on L1 after bridging their assets.
-To achieve that we continously update the `rewards_index` of all ETHStaticATokens to match the value of their respective aTokens on L1, by tracking the reward index on departure of the static token and sending the rewards accrued during the bridging process to the recipients address.
+To achieve that we continuously update the `rewards_index` of all ETHStaticATokens to match the value of their respective aTokens on L1, by tracking the reward index on departure of the static token and sending the rewards accrued during the bridging process to the recipients address.

 ## Claiming rewards on L2

-To claim rewards users need to call `claim_rewards` on ETHStaticAToken contract.
-The ETHStaticAToken will then call the bridge to mint the due `rewAAVE` tokens to the user.
+To claim rewards users need to call `claim_rewards` on ETHStaticAToken contract which calls the bridge in return to mint the due `rewAAVE` tokens to the user.

 ## Bridging rewards from L2->L1  <a name="bridging-rewards-from-l2--l1"></a>

-Calling `bridge_rewards`on L2 token bridge results in:
+Calling `bridge_rewards` on L2 token bridge results in:

 - The bridged amount of `rewAAVE` tokens will be burned.
 - The L1 bridge receives the bridging message and claims the rewards amount to self by calling `claimRewards` on the `IncentivesController` contract.